Drivers Impaired by Marijuana are Killing and Maiming People in Colorado

 We all know that far too many people are killed and others maimed by drunk drivers.
 According to the CDC, someone is killed by a drunk driver every 51 minutes. https://www.cdc.gov/motorvehiclesafety/impaired_driving/impaired-drv_factsheet.html

-Unfortunately, like an evil twin emerging out the graveyard, we are now seeing an explosion of killing and maiming caused by marijuana impaired drivers.
-According to the Denver Post, the number of drivers involved in fatal crashes who tested positive for marijuana has increased more than 145% since the legalization of recreational marijuana in 2012. http://www.denverpost.com/2017/08/25/colorado-marijuana-traffic-fatalities/.
+Unfortunately, like an evil twin emerging out the graveyard, we are now seeing an explosion of killing and maiming caused by marijuana-impaired drivers.
+According to the Denver Post, the number of drivers involved in fatal crashes who tested positive for marijuana has increased more than 145% since the legalization of recreational marijuana in 2012. https://www.denverpost.com/2017/08/25/colorado-marijuana-traffic-fatalities/

 The actual number of drivers impaired by marijuana is likely even higher.
 Much higher.
 That’s because, as the Post reports, barely half of all drivers involved in fatal crashes are ever tested for drugs.
 And in routine traffic stops, once an impaired driver tests positive for alcohol, often there is not even a test done for marijuana.

 For example, I took a client’s personal injury case to a jury trial in Denver District Court after my client was badly injured by a driver high on marijuana and pot.
 Unfortunately, once that driver tested positive for alcohol the lab was told by the arresting agency not to test the defendant’s blood for marijuana, in order to save on the cost.
 Fortunately, we were able to prove the marijuana use and likely THC intoxication other ways, and the jury properly awarded a large amount to our very deserving client.